Kentucky Emotional Support Animal Laws

 To qualify for housing accommodations, ESA owners in Kentucky must procure an ESA letter from a licensed mental health professional (LMHP).
 This documentation certifies that the individual has a diagnosed emotional or mental disability and the ESA provides necessary support.
 A valid ESA letter should include the LMHP’s license number, contact information, and signature, and must be renewed annually.

-Registration, Certifications, and Common MisconceptRegister Your Dog Instantly
+Registration, Certifications, and Common Misconceptions

 Landlord, Business, and Provider Verification Rules

-Landlords may request the ESA letter to verify the animal's status but cannot inquire about an individual’s specific medical conditions.
-Similarly, businesses that voluntarily accept ESAs can ask to see an ESA letter to confirm legitimacy.
+Landlords may request the ESA letter to verify the animal’s status but cannot inquire about an individual’s specific medical conditions.
+Similarly, businesses that voluntarily accept ESA can ask to see an ESA letter to confirm legitimacy.
 However, Kentucky law upholds privacy, prohibiting excessive probing into personal medical details.

 Rights, Limitations, and Legal Risks